 The Inbound methodology requires that you shift mindset.
 It compels you to be truly interested in getting to know how it is to be ‘them’— the ones you are trying to reach, sell to, or create a relationship with.

-It’s above and beyond the corporate nonsense of being ‘customer focused’, it means that you truly need to understand how it is to sit in their chair, walking in their shoes, and meet the everyday challenges they do.
+It’s above and beyond the corporate nonsense of being ‘customer focused’, it means that you truly need to understand how it is to sit in their chair, walk in their shoes, and meet the everyday challenges they do.

 For many years companies have said to me: ‘Anders, we have been thinking inside-out all these years but now we have started to think outside-in’.
 Most companies think that this is what they do today.